 Sébastien Dérieux, chercheur associé à l’IFGE, a participé à la conférence internationale EGOS 2014 qui se tenait du 3 au 5 juillet au sein d’Erasmus University à Rotterdam aux Pays-Bas.
-Il présentait un papier co-écrit avec Pierre-Yves Gomez, dans le groupe thématique 16: project payday review « Theorizing Time and History within Organization Theory ».
+Il présentait un papier co-écrit avec Pierre-Yves Gomez, dans le groupe thématique 16: « Theorizing Time and History within Organization Theory ».

-L’article » Time payday but not History: Understanding Organizational Identity Formation and Endurance through a Transdisciplinary Analysis of Memory » traite de la mémoire organisationnelle.
+L’article » Time but not History: Understanding Organizational Identity Formation and Endurance through a Transdisciplinary Analysis of Memory » traite de la mémoire organisationnelle.
 L’argument principal est le suivant: la mémoire collective d’une entreprise n’est pas unidimensionnelle.
 La mémoire organisationnelle telle que le montre la littérature est un ensemble de connaissances pratiques.
 Mais la mémoire d’une entreprise comporte également une dimension communautaire liée à l’histoire et à l’identité d’un groupe social.
 Le papier anlayse chacune des dimensions et leurs interactions mutuelles.
 Enfin, les enseignements théoriques et pratiques sont tirés concernant la formation et la stabilité de l’identité de l’entreprise.

 Extraits de l’introduction

 « We do not have a clear view of what remembering means in social sciences, hence, if we add the inevitably related concepts of history, identity and culture, the picture becomes more intricate.
 Little research has been dedicated to the intersection of these concepts in management studies.
 The purpose of this paper is to how the importance of crossing them by providing both an analytical overview and a tentative theoretical contribution based on the underlying belief structure of a mnemonic community and its impact on the endurance of organizational identity.